 - Participate in organizational meetings and activities as requested, such as monthly staff meetings, trainings, and ad hoc planning committees.

-- Complete all administrative work on time, such as time sheets, purchase orders, program reports, and planning documents.
+- Complete all administrative work on time, such as time sheets, purchase orders, project reports, and planning documents.

 - Be familiar with and follow organizational protocols and policies.